devops329/devops/instruction/jwtPizzaService/jwtPizzaService.md

 To sync your fork, navigate to your account's fork of the `jwt-pizza-service` repository.
 It will display if your fork is out of date.
 Press the `Sync fork` button and confirm the action.

-⚠️ **Note**: Do not press the `Discard commits` button if it is available or you will lose any code that you have added to your fork such as tests you have written.
+⚠️ **Note**: Do not press the `Discard commits` button if it is available, or you will lose any code that you have added to your fork such as tests you have written.

 ![Sync fork](syncFork.png)